COVID-19 Quarantine/Isolation Leaves

 If the leave event qualifies for leave under both Paid Family Leave and FMLA, the two leaves run concurrently.

-Visit https://www.dol.gov/whd/fmla/employeeguide.pdf for more information.
-Requests for FMLA forms and forms submissions should be directed to the Vassar College Benefits Office in Human Resources: email@example.com or (845) 437-7761.
+Learn more about the Family Medical Leave Act on the Department of Labor website.
+Requests for FMLA forms and forms submissions should be emailed to the Vassar College Benefits Office in Human Resources or via (845) 437-7761.

 Certification of Healthcare Provider for a Serious Health Condition

 When a family member passes away, the grieving employee should contact either their supervisor or the Human Resources department with information about the days needed to be out of work.
 Time off from work is for handling funeral arrangements and attending funeral and memorial services.
 The amount of paid time off often depends on the relationship between the employee and the deceased family member.
 Reference your negotiated union contract or handbook for this information.
 Employees and their supervisor have the responsibility for keeping a full record of bereavement days in Workday by submitting a Time Off Request.

 Employees who must be absent from work due to a short-term disability, illness or injury, must supply sufficient evidence from their physician to the Benefits Office.
 This physician’s notice must state the reason for absence, the beginning date of disability, and the expected date of return to work.

 For payment information while on medical or maternity leave, reference your negotiated union contract or employee handbook.

 Requests for disability forms and forms submissions should be directed to the Vassar College Benefits Office in Human Resources.
 Email the Vassar College Benefits Office or call (845) 437-7761 for more information or to schedule a meeting.

 Employees who are called to serve as jurors must notify their supervisor or department head and provide the Office of Human Resources with the official notification as soon as it is received.